RemoteSensingTools/vSmartMOM.jl/paper.md

 A nearly 100x speedup is observed when using the GPU architecture on the same simulation.

-Hardware acceleration, in addition to algorithmic efficiencies and performance optimizations in **RadiativeTransfer.jl** suggest that this package can greatly accelerate the pace of remote sensing research.
+Hardware acceleration, in addition to algorithmic efficiencies and performance optimizations in **vSmartMOM.jl** suggest that this package can greatly accelerate the pace of remote sensing research.

 # Acknowledgements